Hochschild Kohn's: History

 Martin B. Kohn pioneered the suburban expansion of downtown department stores with the opening of Hochschild-Kohn's Edmondson Village store in 1947.
 Later expansion included stores at York Road and Belvedere Avenue in northern Baltimore in 1948, known as the Hochschild, Kohn Belvedere store, and at Harundale Mall south of the city.
 Other locations included Security Square Mall in Woodlawn and The Mall in Columbia in Columbia.

+In 1966 Warren Buffett and Charlie Munger became investors.

 In December 1969 Supermarkets General purchased Hochschild's and did not divulge its purchase price.
 Under Supermarkets General, Hochschild Kohn adopted a "compete-or-get-trampled-on" outlook.
 The company's York, Pennsylvania store opened on September 27, 1968, followed by its large The Mall in Columbia location on August 2, 1971.
 Chairman Louis B. Kohn II called the Columbia store's opening, "A start of a new era for Hochschild's."
 Other later locations included Freestate Mall in Bowie, Maryland.
 The Bowie location was the last Hochschild's to open.
 By 1984, Supermarket's General had closed Hochschild's as a chain, and many Hochschild-Kohn stores were purchased by Hutzler's later that year.
 These stores included locations such as Harundale Mall and Security Square Mall, which at the time was the highest volume store for Hochschild's.

 The Hochschild, Kohn Belvedere store was listed on the National Register of Historic Places in 2003.